F5Networks/terraform-provider-bigip/docs/userguide/big-ip-modules.rst

       availabilityZones           =  var.availabilityZones
     }

-    Example 4-NIC Deployment  Module usage(with 2 external public interfaces,one management and internal interface.There should be one to one mapping between subnet_ids and securitygroupids)
+    Example 4-NIC Deployment Module usage (with 2 external public interfaces, one management and internal interface.
+There should be one-to-one mapping between subnet_ids and securitygroupids).

     module bigip {
       count                       = var.instance_count